This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Qatar.

-The Arbitration Law provides that the arbitrator/s must be chosen from the list of approved arbitrators maintained with the Ministry of Justice.
-However, it is also permissible to nominate any person as an arbitrator provided that the person:
+Pursuant to Article 11 of the Arbitration Law, the arbitrator/s must be chosen from the list of approved arbitrators maintained with the Ministry of Justice.
+However, it is also permissible to nominate any other person as an arbitrator provided that the person:

 has not been finally convicted of a felony or a misdemeanour relating to honesty and character, even if that person’s name is cleared later; and

 There are no restrictions regarding nationality (unless the parties agree or the applicable law referred to in the contract states otherwise), religion or gender.

 Finally, the tribunal must be composed of an odd number of arbitrators, or the arbitration is null and void: see Article 10 of the Arbitration Law.

 Are there any default requirements as to the selection of a tribunal?

 In the absence of an agreement between the parties to appoint arbitrators, the following applies:

 If the arbitration agreement provides for one arbitrator, and the parties fail to agree on the arbitrator within 30 days from the date of the written notice served by the applicant to the other parties in that regard, any of the parties can ask the arbitration institution or the competent court to appoint the

 In the case of a three-person arbitral tribunal, each party must appoint one The two appointed arbitrators must then agree to the third arbitrator.
 The arbitration institution or the competent court, as applicable, appoints the arbitrators on request of either party where either:

 either party fails to appoint their respective arbitrators within 30 days from the date of receiving a request in that regard from the other party; or